Association of Science Education Technicians NSW

 SETA became incorporated in 2013 and is comprised of 2 representatives from each state and territory, drawn from their state or territory associations.
 Membership cost is capped at $2 per each state association member and this contributes to the running costs of SETA.

-2016 will be a busy year.
+2016 was a busy year.
 As well as our annual 2 day conference in September, we have been asked to present full days at CEO Wollongong, CEO Maitland/Newcastle and DoE Dubbo on WHS and GHS, with which we have to be compliant by the 31st December 2016

 As you can see we are carrying out our Mission statement of Supporting, Monitoring, Training and Facilitating these events for our members.
 I am very fortunate to have a Principal who is very supportive of my roles in ASET and SETA otherwise I would be restricted as to what I can do.